 The project site is located along the Lower American River and within the American River watershed, which encompasses approximately 1,900 square miles from the western slope of the Sierra Nevada to the City of Sacramento.
 The river is regulated by dams, canals, and pipelines for power generation, flood control, water supply, recreation, fisheries, and wildlife management.
-The project site is located approximately 0.6 mile south of the American River.
+The project proposed substation site is located approximately 0.6 mile south of the American River.

-The project site is developed and mostly paved; there are no surface waters within 500 feet of the project site.
-Drainage from the project flows into the existing storm drain system along North B Street, which is part of the City of Sacramento's combined sewer system (CSS).
+The project site is developed and mostly paved; there are no the only surface waters within 500 feet of the project site include the American River to the north of the proposed overhead transmission line to Station E. Drainage from the project proposed substation site flows into the existing storm drain system along North B Street, which is part of the City of Sacramento's combined sewer system (CSS).
 Stormwater is conveyed to one of two facilities for primary treatment before discharge to the Sacramento River.
 The project site would be recontoured as needed so that all drainage enters City drainage facilities in local streets.